openstack/openstack-manuals/doc/install-guide/source/heat-verify.rst

 Verify operation
 ~~~~~~~~~~~~~~~~

-Verify operation of the Orchestration module.
+Verify operation of the Orchestration service.

 #.
 Source the ``admin`` tenant credentials: